szepeviktor/waf4wordpress/README.md

 ## Theory

-Your WordPress - really general HTTP - security consists of:
+Your WordPress - really general HTTP - security consists of the followings.

 1. Use HTTPS
 1. Have daily backups